 - Music (portable music player and favorite tapes or CDs)

-- Items that comfort or soothe you, such as such as crystals, prayer beads, lockets, and photographs
+- Items that comfort or soothe you, such as crystals, prayer beads, lockets, and photographs